 Related: 8 Best Practices for Designing for Diversity and Inclusion

-Accessible Graphs
+Accessible graphs

 Using shades of colors is also effective in bar charts to show different genres or topics.
-In this accessible chart example the box office sales have been arranged according to genre.
-The chart is also well spaced out and easy to understand.
+In this accessible chart example, the box office sales have been arranged according to genre.

 horitzontal bar chart template

-Labelling your charts is the easiest way to make them more accessible.
-Especially if your value range is quite large, adding details to each point on your line graph is really helpful.
+If your value range is quite large, adding details to each point on your line graph is especially helpful.

-In the line chart template below, a note has also been added to confirm overall decrease, which helps aid comprehension of the chart.
+In the line chart template below, a note has also been added to confirm overall decrease which helps aid comprehension of the chart.

 Cancellation rate accessible graph template

-Accessible Presentations
+Accessible presentations

-Presentations are an important type of communication when it comes to accessibility.
-Especially if you are presenting a pitch deck or a business proposal and it’s crucial to make sure everybody understands the information.
+Accessible presentations are an important type of communication material for accessibility, especially if you are presenting a pitch deck or a business proposal.

 Air bed and breakfast pitch deck template

-In the pitch deck example above a simple color palette has been used, and the contrast between the pink and black is suitable for most people who live with color blindness.
-The fonts are large and easy to read, and important information has been highlighted using bold or different colors.
+In the pitch deck example above, a simple color palette is used and the contrast between pink and black is suitable for most people with color blindness.

 In the remote team meeting presentation below, the agenda has been set out at the start of the meeting.
 This is especially useful for accessibility when remote working, as it makes sure everybody knows what to expect straight away.